mkdoc/mkapi/README.md

 Returns the tag definition.

 * `name` String The name of the tag, do not include `@`.
-* `opts` Object An object whose fields are merged with the tag. definition.
+* `opts` Object An object whose fields are merged with the tag definition.

 ### Tag